nbfigueroa/SPCM-CRP/README.md

 If you're not interested in running comparisons, this step is not needed.

 ### References
-[1] Nadia Figueroa and Aude Billard, "Transform-Invariant Clustering of SPD Matrices with Application to Joint Segmentation and Action Discovery." *In preparation for Pattern Recognition*.
+[1] Nadia Figueroa and Aude Billard, "Transform-Invariant Non-Parametric Clustering of Covariance Matrices and its Application to Unsupervised Joint Segmentation and Action Discovery." *In preparation for Pattern Recognition*.